-The COVID-19 pandemic has impacted the 2021/22 financial statements.
+The COVID-19 pandemic has impacted the 2022/23 financial statements.
 The financial impacts are a direct result of either Council's response to the pandemic or due to mandatory shutdowns as directed by the Australian Government and the advice from the Australian Government Department of Health and SA Health.

 To reduce the impact of Covid-19 Council has worked to reduce discretionary expenditure in the short term to help mitigate the effect of the reduced revenue and increased costs.
-It is expected further financial impacts will flow into the 2022/23 financial year but these have been largely taken into account during the development of the budget process for 2022/23, including, but not limited to a reduction in passenger numbers at the airport.
-The budget assumptions for 2022/23 assume a continued easing of restrictions put in place by the government.
+It is not expected further financial impacts will flow into the 2023/24 financial year.
 Council has determined that there is no material uncertainty that casts doubt on Council's ability to continue as a going concern.

-(2) The Local Government Reporting Entity
+(2) The local government reporting entity